Permissions and Policy¶

 - Which user addresses tokens can be spent from (the freezelist)

 - Which user addresses have permission to permanently destroy (burn) tokens (the burnlist)

-These three policy lists then restrict which transactions that are generated and submitted by individual users can be added to new blocks generated by the federation signing nodes, and therefore be allowed to transfer ownership of a token value peer-to-peer.
+These three policy lists then restrict which transactions that are generated and submitted by individual users can be added to new blocks generated by the block signing nodes, and therefore be allowed to transfer ownership of a tokenised asset peer-to-peer.

-The policy lists are used by the federation nodes to determine which transactions are added to the mempool, and therefore in-turn added to new blocks.
+The policy lists are used by the block-signing nodes to determine which transactions are added to the mempool, and therefore in-turn added to new blocks.
 The restrictions are applied as follows:

 - The transaction is checked for any spendable outputs (i.e. P2PKH or P2SH).
 If all spendable output addresses are contained in the address whitelist, the transaction is accepted, if not it is rejected.